Menu

 How to Get to Central London from Heathrow or Gatwick Airport

 Heathrow airport is approximately 16 miles due west of London via the M4 motorway.
-Heathrow is served by underground and overground train service to central London.
-So how do I get from Heathrow Airport to central London?
+Heathrow is served by underground Tube service to central London but doesn’t have a dedicated train station like Gatwick.

 Get to Central London from Heathrow

 • Heathrow Express is a dedicated overground train that runs non stop from Heathrow airport terminals 2 + 3 to Paddington rail/tube station in north London.
-It only travels between Heathrow and Paddington.
-You’ll need to get off at Paddington to make ongoing connections.
+Get off at Paddington to make ongoing connections.

-• From Paddington you can connect directly to the Central, District Hammersmith/City or Bakerloo Underground lines.
+• From Paddington, connect directly to the Central, District Hammersmith/City or Bakerloo Underground lines.
 Map of the underground here.

 • Trains run every 15 minutes

-• You can book a ticket online at Heathrow Express.
+• You can book an advance fare ticket online at Heathrow Express.

-• Heathrow Airport is served directly by the Piccadilly line (Underground/Tube). which connects to South Kensington, Green Park and Kings Cross-St. Pancras stations directly.
+• Heathrow Airport is also served directly by the Piccadilly line (Underground/Tube). which connects to South Kensington, Green Park and Kings Cross-St. Pancras stations directly.
+This is NOT a non stop service.

 • There are underground stations at Heathrow Terminals 2 & 3 (between the terminals) and Terminal 4 and Terminal 5 which are in the terminal basement.
 Look for signage.